There are at least three reasons why I have chosen to tell the story of the 18th century poet William Cowper at this year’s conference.

 His father had arranged for the position.
 But his enemies in parliament decided to require a public interrogation for his son as a prerequisite.
 Cowper wrote about the dreadful attack of 1763:

 The day before the Parliamentary examination he set out to drown himself and took a cab to Tower Wharf.
-But at Custom House Quay he found the water too low and "a porter seated upon some goods" as if "a message to prevent" him (see note 5).
+But at Custom House Quay he found the water too low and “a porter seated upon some goods” as if “a message to prevent” him (Ibid.).

 He loved Cowper and held out hope to him repeatedly in spite of his insistence that he was damned and beyond hope.
 Six months into his stay Cowper found a Bible lying (not by accident) on a bench in the garden.